 The fifth largest city of the country with the historic centre listed as the UNESCO World Heritage Site, Bukhara is a former Silk Road “city-museum” with tuns of architectural sites, and an atmosphere like no other.
 Similarly to Samarkand, it was also once the center of culture, trade, and religion.
-Part of the Persian and Samanid Empires, it was later besieged by no other than Genghis Khan.
-It was then revived as the Bukhara khanate, and served as the last capital of the Emirate of Bukhara, before becoming a part of the USSR.

-The first thing we decided to explore was the Lyab-i-Hauz plaza, as it made for a perfect evening stroll with a cooling breeze.
+The first thing we decided to explore was the Lyab-i-Hauz plaza as it made for a perfect evening stroll to a cooling breeze.
 Lyab-i-Hauz is one of the only surviving gems of these kinds of ‘hauz’ or ponds, as most of these were filled in the 20th century.
 This Hauz survived due to its historical and architectural significance, unparalleled to the others, dating to the 17th century.
 Even today, it continues to act as the main artery and heart of the city, surrounded by mulberry trees, as so many locals and tourists, vendors and restaurants congregate at this very spot, remaining as one of my favorite parts of Bukhara.
 Here you can really do some great people watching, as everyone is taking an evening stroll, chatting, eating, playing, and relaxing.
 The Hauz area is surrounded by the Kukeldash Medressah (dating to the mid-1500’s), the Nadir Divan-Beghi Khanaka and Medressa (both dating to the 1600’s).

-If you’re wondering who this guy is, this is Hoja Nasreddin.
+If you’re wondering who this guy is, it is Hoja Nasreddin.
 Although he was born and died in present day Turkey, he is considered to be a local in many countries in Central Asia (among others), including Uzbekistan, where it is believed that he is from and lived in Bukhara.
 In the USSR, there were even movies produced that were set in Uzbekistan that focus on the character of Nasreddin.
 Whatever the origin, he does play a role in many countries around the globe.
 Stories that feature Hoja Nasreddin are usually humorous, and involve some type of a moral or educational take-away.
 Here is a little taste:

 Hoja had lost his ring in the living room.
 He searched for it for a while, but since he could not find it, he went out into the yard and began to look there.
 His wife, who saw what he was doing, asked: “Hoja, you lost your ring in the room, why are you looking for it in the yard?”
 Hoja stroked his beard and said: “The room is too dark and I can’t see very well.
 I came out to the courtyard to look for my ring because there is much more light out here.”